bvwells/grpc-gateway-example/README.md

 - What to do with request headers?
 - Patch request.
 - How to remove 200 response from delete resource request.
-- How to remove gatewayruntimeError and protobufAny from openapi specification.